 At Confetti our classrooms are unique.
 As part of their course, our students get the chance to go out into industry and Do It For Real at locations across the UK!
 Check out our interactive map to see how our classrooms are different and to get a taste of the kind of experiences you could take part in whilst studying at Confetti.

 Your future career

 This games top up degree has been designed to prepare you for a range of careers, including:

 - Technical Artist

-You are encouraged to interact, present and communicate with the games and wider creative technology industries allowing you to enhance your communication skills on multiple levels.
+You’re encouraged to interact, present and communicate with the games and wider creative technology industries, allowing you to enhance your communication skills on multiple levels.
 By refining your professional skills, it will help define your career and future employment direction.

 - Specialist software including Unreal Engine 4, Autodesk Suite (3DS Max, Maya, Mudbox), Adobe Creative Suite, Zbrush, Quixel 2.0

 The course content is focused on specific software applications vital to games production and is enhanced by student focused investigation into industry specialisms.
 This enables you to develop an understanding of the core areas of games industry production, including product development, project management and manufacturing, alongside personal investigation of key digital technologies such as games engines, 3D software and animation hardware.